Validark/rbx-safe-types/README.md

 This is a drop-in replacement for rbx-types.

-# How to use
+# Installation

-To install, run one of the following commands, depending on your operating system.
-Afterwards you will need to reload the window:
+Run one of the following commands, depending on your operating system.
+Afterwards you will need to reload the window.

 ### Windows
 ```